ehendrix23/aioharmony/README.rst

     - Exception when retrieve_hub_info failed to retrieve information
     - call_callback helper would never return True on success.
-    - Retry connect on reconnect (was not awaited upon)
+    - Retry connect on reconnect (was not awaited upon) 0.1.5.
+Fixed:
+    - Exception when an invalid command was sent to HUB (or sending command failed on HUB).
+    - Messages for failed commands was not printed in main.

 TODO
 ----